openshift-kni/numaresources-operator/README.md

 However, in some cases it may be unpractical to depend on third party images.
 The E2E test image can act as replacement for all its dependencies, providing either the same code or replacements suitables for its use case.
-TO replace the dependencies, you need to set up some environment variables:
+To replace the dependencies, you need to set up some environment variables:
 ```bash
 export E2E_IMAGE_URL=quay.io/openshift-kni/numaresources-operator-tests:4.11.999-snapshot
 podman run -ti \